 Dive Report: DJ Diver, Nov 07 Had a thorough cardiac workout yesterday at Stallion Rock!!
 The dives were quite good too.
 Just as well Dave T had his Range Rover, wouldn't have wanted to risk my car on that track!

 Dive 1 - Incoming tide, the rocks make entry very tricky.
-Bit of chop on surface so got right under and headed out to top of reef.
+Bit of chop on the surface so got right under and headed out to top of the reef.
 Drifted down reef face to 32m and continued along.
-First thing we saw was a huge red/orange ballen wrasse - never seen one so big before, followed closely by a big cod, just sitting in its hole.
-Further on we found lovely soft corals and anemone's.
+The first thing we saw was a huge red/orange ballen wrasse - never seen one so big before, followed closely by a big cod, just sitting in its hole.
+Further on we found lovely soft corals and anemones.
 After 15 mins we ascended to 17m and found a nice conger in its hole.
 It wasn't giving us any chance to look at it or get pics, it slid right back into the rock and didn't come out.
 Continued a gentle ascent to 7m - squat lobster, blennies and hermit crab by the dozen.
 Exited after 34 mins.
 Met two other divers who had braved the elements, the road and the 'heart attack' hill to make the dive Surface interval of 1 hr 10 mins and we were off for the second dive

 Dive 2 - Tide pretty well in, rocks still as tricky but not so far to get to the water.
 The wind had picked up considerably and the water was quite choppy on top by this time.
-On descent, we went further left before dropping off to the rock face.
+On the descent, we went further left before dropping off to the rock face.
 Amazing how much life is on this reef, something at every level.
 Some nice little mini caves near the bottom, that go back 2 metres or so.
 Again ballen wrasse and cod around, also a nice shoal of pollack 5m above us, very atmospheric against what surface light there was.
-I opted to stay between 25 and 29m and found a range of anemone's and tube worms.
+I opted to stay between 25 and 29m and found a range of anemones and tube worms.
 Got down to 8 mins 'no-stop' time on the computer and came up to about 15m.
 On way up found another conger who did stay still for a couple of pics but turned sideways.
 Seemed to be a reasonable size though.
 Between 12 and 6m found a huge number of shrimp just sitting in little crevices.
 Safety stop completed.
 Just as tricky an exit as entry.
 Two very good and enjoyable dives.
 Getting the kit back up to the car was undoubtedly the hardest part.
 That hill really saps the energy.
 Just as well the dives are worth it, don't know if I would do it for anything less.
 Anyway, think I'll go back sometime!